 For larger knotweed patches, herbicides are one of the few tools that can be effective.
 Even with herbicides, careful timing is important to ensure success.
 September is a perfect time to control Japanese knotweed.
 Time herbicide applications just as its leaves are starting to turn from green to yellow.
 During this time, the knotweed plants are pulling energy from the back down into its roots system.
 This makes it more susceptible to the effects of herbicides.
 A carefully timed herbicide application can provide superior control to any other control methods.
 A landowner guide to controlling knotweed is available to learn more about these strategies.

 Successful control of this invasive weed will take more than one year.
 While there are mechanical or manual control options for small patches, large sites will almost certainly require integrating herbicide use into your control strategy.
-For more information on how to control Japanese knotweed, please check out our knotweed brochure or contact our WeedWise team at 503-210-6000.
+For more information on how to control Japanese knotweed, please check out our knotweed brochure or contact us for more information.

 Report Japanese Knotweed!

 Have you noticed invasive Japanese knotweed in your area?
-If so, please report your sightings to the Oregon Invasive Species hotline or contact the District’s WeedWise program by giving them a call at 503-210-6000.
+If so, please report your sightings to the Oregon Invasive Species hotline or contact us directly.
 Your help in identifying and reporting locations of Japanese knotweed in our community will help to stop the next invasion before it starts!